hseiji/hseiji/README.md

 ### Hi there 👋

-- 🔭 I’m a student on Lighthouse Labs and working on side projects.
+- 🔭 I’m currently open for new opportunities
-- 🌱 I’m currently learning Gatsby and GraphQL
+- 🌱 I’m learning Gatsby and GraphQL
 - 👯 I’m looking to collaborate on new projects